djberg96/dbi-dbrc/README.md

 The name was originally based on the old DBI library (which in turn was based on the Perl library of the same name), and was originally meant as a supplement to that library.
-The DBI library is now defunct, but it not necessary to use this library.
+The DBI library is now defunct, but it is not necessary to use this library.
 But, that explains why there's an outer "DBI" namespace module.

 ## Requirements